 (d) Read the sections of the county rules that apply to the type of burning to be accomplished;

-(e) If not prohibited by this Division, obtain a fire permit from the fire district, county court or county commissioners before conducting any burning;
+(e) If not prohibited by this division, obtain a fire permit from the fire district, county court or county commissioners before conducting any burning;

-(f) If the type of burning proposed is prohibited by this Division, refer to OAR 340-264-0180 (Letter Permits) or 340-363-0190 (Forced-Air Pit Incinerators) for a possible alternative.
+(f) If the type of burning proposed is prohibited by this division, refer to OAR 340-264-0180 (Letter Permits) for a possible alternative.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.